MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ## Migration process

-The Contoso admins migrate the application VMs to Azure.
+The Contoso admin migrates the application VMs to Azure.

 - They'll migrate the front-end VM to Azure VM by using Azure Migrate:
-  - As a first step, they admins prepare and set up Azure components and prepare the on-premises VMware infrastructure.
+  - As a first step, the admin prepares and sets up Azure components and prepares the on-premises VMware infrastructure.
   - With everything prepared, the team can start replicating the VM.
   - After the team enables replication and it's working, they migrate the VM by using Azure Migrate.
-- After the admins verify the database, they'll migrate the database to a SQL Server cluster in Azure by using Azure Database Migration Service.
+- After the admin verifies the database, they migrate the database to a SQL Server cluster in Azure by using Azure Database Migration Service.
-  - As a first step, they'll need to provision SQL Server VMs in Azure, set up the cluster and an internal load balancer, and configure Always On availability groups.
+  - As a first step, they need to provision SQL Server VMs in Azure, set up the cluster and an internal load balancer, and configure Always On availability groups.
-  - With these measures in place, the team can migrate the database.
+  - With these measures in place, the admin can migrate the database.
 - After the migration, they enable Always On availability groups for the database.

     ![Screenshot that shows a diagram of the migration process.](./media/contoso-migration-rehost-vm-sql-ag/migration-process.png)